godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 When Godwoken sees a `layer2_lock` in a `DepositLockArgs` data structure, it first queries its internal storage to locate an account using the particular layer 2 lock script.
 Godwoken will create a new account for this lock script if there is none, and assign a 32-bit integer account ID to it.
 Godwoken enforces a one-to-one mapping between a layer 2 lock script and account ID:

-* Given an account ID, one can look up for the layer 2 lock script in Godwoken.
+* Given an account ID, one can look up the layer 2 lock script in Godwoken.
-* Given a layer 2 lock script, there can be at most one account ID using that lock script in current Godwoken deployment
+* Given a layer 2 lock script, there can be at most one account ID using that lock script in the current Godwoken deployment

 This provides some handy consequences for us:

 * Users do not need to remember their account IDs in a Godwoken deployment.
 As long as they know their wallet addresses, they will be able to query the correct account ID when translated to layer 2 lock script;
 * A layer 2 transaction can only include the account ID, which can be used to query the actual layer 2 lock script.
-This results in smaller layer 2 transaction and bigger throughput.
+This results in a smaller layer 2 transaction and bigger throughput.

 Users can choose any lock script to use in layer 2 while still minimizing layer 2 transaction size.
 This approach offers the advantage that layer 1 is as flexible as layer 2.